ibm-cloud-docs/Registry/registry_notices_ibcr.md

 # {{site.data.keyword.registrylong_notm}} is available as of 27 June 2017
 {: #registry_notices_ibcr}

-The registry has been a part of {{site.data.keyword.containerlong_notm}} (formerly known as IBM Bluemix Container Service) since its inception in June 2015. {{site.data.keyword.IBM_notm}} has announced that the {{site.data.keyword.registrylong}} (formerly known as IBM Bluemix Container Registry) is live as a separate offering within the {{site.data.keyword.cloud_notm}} (formerly known as IBM Bluemix) platform.
+The registry has been a part of {{site.data.keyword.containerlong_notm}} (formerly known as IBM Bluemix Container Service) since its inception in June 2015. {{site.data.keyword.IBM_notm}} announced that the {{site.data.keyword.registrylong}} (formerly known as IBM Bluemix Container Registry) is live as a separate offering within the {{site.data.keyword.cloud_notm}} (formerly known as IBM Bluemix) platform.
 {: shortdesc}

-The registry is your location to safely store and share [Docker](https://docs.docker.com/engine/reference/commandline/cli/){: external} images in a multi-tenant, highly available, and scalable private image registry that is hosted and managed by {{site.data.keyword.IBM_notm}}.
+The registry is your location to safely store and share [Docker](https://docs.docker.com/reference/cli/docker/){: external} images in a multi-tenant, highly available, and scalable private image registry that is hosted and managed by {{site.data.keyword.IBM_notm}}.
 [Get started](/docs/Registry?topic=Registry-getting-started) by setting up your own image namespace and push Docker images to your namespace.

 By using {{site.data.keyword.registrylong_notm}}, you can also take advantage of the capabilities that are provided by Vulnerability Advisor.
 Vulnerability Advisor introspects every layer in each image before a live container is instantiated from an image, which ensures security insight to your environment.